How to Invest Like John Templeton: Global Investing Explained

 Why Go Global?

-The mechanics of equity markets have evolved, with high-frequency trading and ubiquitous data, yet John Templeton’s foresight in recognizing the mathematical advantage of an expanded geographic canvas remains incredibly prescient.
-We naturally suffer from home-country bias.
-We buy what we know.
-But confining your capital to a single domestic market forces you to accept the valuations and economic drag of that specific region.
+The mechanics of equity markets have evolved through high-frequency algorithmic routing and ubiquitous data feeds, yet the structural case for an expanded geographic canvas remains intact.
+We naturally suffer from home-country bias; we lock our capital into familiar jurisdictions.
+But confining equity assets to a single domestic market forces an allocator to accept the valuations, sector concentrations, and macroeconomic drag of one solitary region.
 Templeton realized early on that expanding the denominator—the total number of investable assets—inevitably uncovers deeper standard deviations from intrinsic value.

 Templeton’s architecture relied on a few hard mechanical realities:

-- Information Asymmetry Abroad: He didn’t just buy foreign stocks; he hunted in markets with low analyst coverage.
+1. Information Asymmetry Abroad: He didn’t just buy foreign stocks; he hunted in markets with low analyst coverage.
 Less institutional participation means wider bid-ask spreads, yes, but it also creates massive pricing inefficiencies.
-That’s where the alpha lives.
+That’s where mispriced fundamentals live.

-- True Diversification: To my eyes, true diversification means there is always a part of your portfolio that is underperforming and causing you psychological discomfort.
-If everything goes up at once, you aren’t diversified; you are just highly correlated.
+3. True Diversification: The structural case for diversification means there is almost always a part of your portfolio that is underperforming and causing you psychological discomfort.
+If everything goes up at once, you aren’t diversified; your holdings are simply highly correlated.

-- Structural Growth in Emerging Economies: Templeton modeled the transition from agrarian to industrial economies.
-He knew that the steepest part of the GDP growth curve happens during modernization, offering structural tailwinds that mature developed markets simply cannot replicate.
+4. Structural Growth in Emerging Economies: Templeton modeled the transition from agrarian to industrial economies.
+He knew that the steepest part of the GDP growth curve happens during modernization, offering structural tailwinds that mature developed markets cannot replicate due to mathematical scale limits.

 Consider the macro environment after World War II.
-The United States was the obvious, safe haven for capital.
-But Templeton saw mathematical mispricing in Japan’s devastated economy.
+The United States was the obvious, pristine safe haven for capital.
+But Templeton saw a mathematical mispricing in Japan’s devastated post-war industrial capacity.
 He deployed capital into Japanese equities in the 1950s when the country was still rationing basic goods.
-The institutional consensus was near-universal avoidance.
-But the balance sheets told a different story—companies trading at fractions of their net current asset value.
+The institutional consensus was near-universal avoidance, but the balance sheets told a completely different story—companies trading at fractions of their net current asset value.

 Diversification Across Borders

-Diversification is the only free lunch in finance, but it comes with a heavy behavioral tax.
-Templeton viewed geographic diversification not as a hedge, but as a deliberate mechanism to harvest different risk premia.
-He understood that a concentrated domestic portfolio leaves you entirely exposed to singular monetary policy errors or localized inflationary spikes.
+Diversification is a core pillar of risk management, but it carries a heavy behavioral tax.
+Templeton viewed geographic diversification not as a defensive hedge, but as a deliberate mechanism to harvest different risk premia.
+He understood that a concentrated domestic portfolio leaves you entirely exposed to singular monetary policy errors, localized inflationary spikes, or shifting regulatory landscapes.

 The Mechanics of Cross-Border Capital Allocation:

-- Mitigating Single-Point Failure: A regulatory crackdown in one jurisdiction can wipe out a domestic sector overnight.
-Spreading equity exposure across disparate political and legal frameworks physically isolates risk.
+1. Mitigating Single-Point Failure: A regulatory crackdown or tax code alteration in one jurisdiction can wipe out a domestic sector overnight.
+Spreading equity exposure across disparate political, tax, and legal frameworks physically isolates risk.

-- Sector Heterogeneity: You cannot build a properly diversified resource portfolio using only European equities, just as you can’t build a world-class semiconductor allocation looking only at Canada.
-You have to go where the specific industries actually reside.
+2. Sector Heterogeneity: You cannot build a properly diversified resource portfolio using only European equities, just as you can’t build a world-class semiconductor allocation looking only at Canada.
+You have to allocate where the specific industries actually reside.

-- The Currency Factor: Holding unhedged foreign equities introduces FX volatility.
-But over decades, this acts as a built-in stabilizer against domestic currency debasement.
+3. The Currency Factor: Holding unhedged foreign equities introduces FX volatility.
+But over multi-decade horizons, this acts as a built-in stabilizer against domestic currency debasement and purchasing power erosion.

-- The Implementation Reality: Buying foreign equities directly often involves terrible bid-ask spreads, ADR fees, and foreign withholding taxes on dividends.
-It is messy.
-If you hold a high-yielding international stock in a non-registered account, foreign governments routinely shave 15% to 30% off your yield before it ever hits your brokerage.
-But that friction is exactly why the premium exists.
+4. The Implementation Reality: Buying foreign equities directly involves bid-ask spread friction, ADR fees, and foreign withholding taxes on dividends.
+If you hold a high-yielding international stock in a non-registered taxable account, foreign governments routinely shave 15% to 30% off your yield before it ever hits your brokerage account.
+But that exact operational friction is why the value premium exists.

 Templeton was meticulous in his diversification strategy.
-He didn’t just buy a market-cap-weighted global index.
-He actively weighted his exposure away from expensive markets and heavily into geographies priced for bankruptcy.
-He believed that no single investment should dictate the survival of the portfolio, running highly fragmented books to limit single-stock drawdown risk.
+He didn’t just buy a market-cap-weighted global index, which would have concentrated his capital into whatever country was largest at the time.
+Instead, he actively weighted his exposure away from expensive markets and heavily into geographies priced for structural distress, running fragmented books to limit single-stock drawdown risk.

 The Structural Guards:

-- Killing Home Bias: The behavioral itch to ditch international stocks after they underperform domestic markets for three years is intense.
-Templeton neutralized this by strictly enforcing his valuation metrics, regardless of the zip code.
+• Neutralizing Home Bias: The behavioral itch to ditch international stocks after they underperform domestic markets for several consecutive years is intense.
+Templeton neutralized this by strictly enforcing fundamental valuation metrics, regardless of the target company’s zip code.

-- Factor Diversification: He wasn’t just diversifying by country; he was layering the value factor across multiple un-correlated geographies.
+• Factor Diversification: He wasn’t just diversifying by country; he was layering the value factor across multiple un-correlated geographies to capture book-to-market anomalies globally.

-- Asset Independence: He recognized that equities in different markets often exhibit lower correlations during normal environments, though correlations do tend to approach 1.0 during severe global liquidity panics like 2008 or March 2020.
+• Asset Independence: He recognized that equities in different markets exhibit lower correlations during normal environments, though correlations do tend to approach 1.0 during severe global liquidity panics like 2008 or March 2020.
 Diversification saves you from localized regime failure, not global margin calls.

 By enforcing this structure, his portfolios survived horrific regional bear markets.
-But let’s be honest about the lived experience: when you run a genuinely diversified global portfolio, you will suffer tracking error against a raging US bull market.
-This approach contributed to more consistent compounding, but relying on it as a risk management tool means accepting that you will never fully participate in a localized mania.
+But let’s be honest about the lived experience: when you run a genuinely diversified global portfolio, this means accepting that you will never fully participate in a localized mania.
+The live tracking error becomes uncomfortable when a singular domestic index bubbles upward, but the mechanical trade-off ensures more consistent compounding over long horizons by avoiding localized terminal risk.

 Key Takeaways

-- Expanding your geographic constraints drastically increases your sample size, allowing you to run quantitative value screens on thousands of ignored equities.
+• Expanding geographic constraints drastically increases your sample size, allowing you to run quantitative value screens on thousands of ignored equities worldwide.

-- Templeton proved that enduring the friction of foreign markets pays off only if you have the behavioral stamina to hold through the tracking error.
+• Templeton proved that enduring the friction of foreign markets pays off only if an allocator has the behavioral stamina to hold through extended tracking error.

-- You must accept the mechanical realities of foreign taxation and liquidity if you want to capture long-term growth and reduce the risks associated with concentrated investments.
+• You must accept the mechanical realities of foreign taxation and liquidity constraints if you want to capture long-term fundamental growth and mitigate the risk of concentrated domestic portfolios.

 It’s a heavy lift.
 But building a portfolio that can weather decades of changing market regimes requires looking past your own backyard.